Building a Simple Form (37 min)

 1. Select the Edit icon in the Set Conditions Window.

-2. Type in the new condition rule name in the tag name field and click the tick icon.
+2. Type the new condition rule name in the tag name field and click the tick icon.

 14 Making Fields Mandatory